20 Best Cities to Visit on a Cruise to Spain

 Santiago de Compostela Cathedral

-What to visit in Santiago de Compostela?
+Things to do in Santiago de Compostela

 Santiago de Compostela has been an important religious pilgrimage site for Christians for more than a thousand years.
 In the past, this ancient city used to be the symbol of the Spanish Christians’ resistance against Islam and has remained ever since the spiritual heart of Spain.